alchemy-bootcamp-two-fall-2018/goals/README.md

 ### by Cari Palazzolo @caripizza

 ## Description
-This VueJS app...
+This fullstack app allows users to add and track their goals.

 ## Technologies Used
-Vue CLI, Express, JavaScript, HTML, CSS
+Vue CLI, PostgreSQL, Express, JavaScript, HTML, CSS